Family demanding justice after arrests made in murder of San Antonio man found in Atascosa County

-SAN ANTONIO — Lorraine Lucio recalls wishing her brother Happy New Year just a day before he was found shot to death in Atascosa County.
+SAN ANTONIO — Lorraine Carmona recalls wishing her brother happy new year just a day before he was found shot to death in Atascosa County.

 She's now pleading for justice after authorities arrested two suspects who've been charged with murdering 24-year-old Lucio Carmona.

 “I feel hurt.
-It really sucks because my brother didn’t deserve this, he didn’t deserve to die," Lucio said.
+It really sucks because my brother didn’t deserve this, he didn’t deserve to die," Carmona said.

-Atascosa County Sheriff David Soward announced the arrest of 25s-year-old David Castleberry and 21-year-old Clarissa Guillen during a press conference on Friday.
+Atascosa County Sheriff David Soward announced the arrest of 25-year-old David Castleberry and 21-year-old Clarissa Guillen during a Friday press conference.
+Soward said the suspects knew Lucio through a third-party acquaintance.

 Law enforcement discovered the suspects in a stolen car outside a motel off Old High Way 90 West in San Antonio days after the murder.
-Castleberry reportedly shot and killed Carmona in Pleasanton around 7 p.m. in Pleasanton on Tuesday.
+Castleberry reportedly shot and killed Lucio in Pleasanton around 7 p.m.
+Tuesday.

 Soward said the suspects confessed to the murder while being questioned by investigators.